 Biodiversity as we have today is the result of 2.5-3.5 billion years of evolution.
 Before the advent of humans, our earth supported more biodiversity than in any other period.
 Since, the emergence of humans, however, biodiversity has begun a rapid decline, with one species after another bearing the brunt of extinction due to overuse.
 The number of species globally vary from 2 million to 100 million, with 10 million being the best estimate.
 New species are regularly discovered most of which are yet to be classified (an estimate states that about 40 per cent of fresh water fishes from South America are not classified yet).
-Tropical forests are very rich in bio-diversity.

-Biodiversity is a system in constant evolution, from a view point of species, as well as from view point of an individual organism.
+Tropical forests are very rich in bio-diversity Biodiversity is a system in constant evolution, from a view point of species, as well as from view point of an individual organism.

 The average half-life of a species is estimated at between one and four million years, and 99 per cent of the species that have ever lived on the earth are today extinct.

 Biodiversity is not found evenly on the earth.
 It is consistently richer in the tropics.
 As one approaches the polar regions, one finds larger and larger populations of fewer and fewer species.

-Biodiversity itself is a combination of two words, Bio (life) and diversity (variety).
+Biodiversity itself is a combination of towards, Bio (life) and diversity (variety).
 In simple terms, biodiversity is the number and variety of organisms found within a specified geographic region.
 It refers to the varieties of plants, animals and micro-organisms, the genes they contain and the ecosystems they form.
 It relates to the variability among living organisms on the earth, including the variability within and between the species and that within and between the ecosystems.
-Biodiversity is our living wealth.
-It is a result of hundreds of millions of years of evolutionary history.

-Biodiversity can be discussed at three levels: (i) Genetic diversity; (ii) Species diversity; (iii) Ecosystem diversity.
+LEVELS OF BIODIVERSITY

+(i)Genetic diversity;

+(ii)Species diversity;

+(iii)Ecosystem diversity.